Froggi22/Rat-God/README.md

 ```

 ## Permissions
 Rat God requests a few permissions.
 Some are these are required for the bot to be able to function as intended.
-Here are the permissions requested by the bot with an explanation of what the use-case is:
+Here are the permissions requested by the bot with an explanation of what the use-cases are:
-- Send Messages (Replying to a mention with its prefix)
+- Send Messages (Replying to mentions & Interaction fallbacks)
-- Send Messages in Threads (Replying to a mention with its prefix, but in threads this time)
+- Send Messages in Threads (Replying to mentions & Interaction fallbacks, but in threads this time)
-- Embed Links (Sending embeds & embedding links to images)
+- Embed Links (Not required.
+For future expansion)
-- Attach Files (Unsure if required, will update soon)
+- Attach Files (Not required.
+For future expansion)
-- Read Message History (Unsure if required, will update soon)
 - Add Reactions (Not required.
 For future expansion)

 ## Contributing